Shape Comparison

 The Short Answer

-Both pear and hourglass shapes feature a defined waist, but the key difference is balance.
-Hourglass bodies have a bust and hips that are roughly equal in width.
-Pear bodies have hips that are notably wider than the bust.
-If your bust and hips are within 5% of each other, you are likely hourglass.
+Both pear and hourglass shapes feature a defined waist, but they distribute curves differently.
+An hourglass has bust and hips roughly equal in width with a waist at least 25% smaller than both.
+A pear has hips measurably wider than the bust (typically 5% or more), creating a bottom-heavy silhouette.
+If your hips and bust are within 5% of each other, you are likely hourglass.
 If your hips exceed your bust by more than 5%, you are likely pear.

 You Are Likely Hourglass If: